ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 This document uses terminology from {{CONNECT-UDP}} and notational conventions from {{!QUIC=RFC9000}}.
 This document uses the terms Integer and List from
 {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing.
-This document uses Augmented Backus-Naur Form and parsing/serialization behvaviors from {{!ABNF=RFC5234}}
+This document uses Augmented Backus-Naur Form and parsing/serialization behaviors from {{!ABNF=RFC5234}}

 # Proxied UDP Binding Mechanism {#mechanism}